daxoliveira/100-days-of-code/log.md

   **Thoughts:**

-  *"There's a reason this challenge has gotten such a respectfull reputation, I'm hooked and finally feel like I'm being consitent instead of reactive with my coding skill building process."*
+  *"There's a reason this challenge has gotten such a respectful reputation, I'm hooked and finally feel like I'm being consistent instead of reactive with my coding skill building process."*

   **Link(s) to work:**
   - [Algorithms and Data Structures - Full Course for Beginners from Treehouse](https://youtu.be/8hly31xKli0?t=5685)